[sc name=”amzProduct” ASIN=”1786034298″]

 From Jane Goodall to Katherine Johnson, this book has something for every girl who hopes to one day work in science.
 The infographics in particular show the impact of women in STEM and how they have changed the world.
 Recommended for children ages 9 and up.

-Women with our-year degrees were almost unheard of during the time of World War II.
+Women with four-year degrees were almost unheard of during the time of World War II.
 Therefore, female teachers were called on to be a part of the wartime intelligence community.
 The women in “Code Girls” played a pivotal role in wartime efforts deciphering and breaking enemy codes.
-These stories demonstrates that when given the same opportunities as men, women can shine like a beacon of light for all.
+These stories demonstrate that when given the same opportunities as men, women can shine like a beacon of light for all.
 Recommended for elementary school readers learning about World War II and American history.

 The female scientists in “Headstrong” are known for being game-changers in the world of STEM.
 Their groundbreaking discoveries and inventions changed the world, and in some cases, led to Nobel Prizes.
 This book aims to inspire and encourage women in science today to continue excelling.
 Recommended for middle schoolers and adults who love science.